 An advisory board whose membership shall consist of the County Treasurer, the Director of Real Property Tax Services, the County Manager and the County Attorney, or their designees.
-The RPAB shall hear and discuss real property matters and tax foreclosure matters for the purpose of advising the Sullivan County Legislature's Management and Budget or Executive Committee and shall perform all duties requested by said Committee pursuant to this article.
-The role of the RPAB shall be advisory only and shall not circumvent formal action by the Legislature.
+The RPAB shall hear and discuss real property matters and tax foreclosure matters for the purpose of advising the Sullivan County Legislature's Management and Budget or Executive Real Property Committee and shall perform all duties requested by said Committee pursuant to this article.
+The role of the RPAB shall be advisory only and shall not circumvent not be a prerequisite to formal action by the Legislature.

-MANAGEMENT AND BUDGET OR EXECUTIVE COMMITTEE
+REAL PROPERTY MANAGEMENT AND BUDGET OR EXECUTIVE COMMITTEE